CPR vs. AED Training: Choosing the Right Course for You

 Key Takeaways:

 Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillator (AED) are two different lifesaving actions that a rescuer should take when trying and save someone’s life.
 When a victim goes into SCA, their heart stops beating.
-They can lose their life within a few minutes if their vital organs do not receive oxygenated blood.
+They lose their life within a few minutes if their vital organs do not receive oxygenated blood.
 You will need to perform CPR and use an AED to increase their chances of survival while waiting for the emergency medical services.
 Although CPR and AED are covered in the same training course, they are not the same.
 Here are some key takeaway from this post: